sphinx-doc/sphinx/Doc-3k/library/exceptions.rst

 .. exception:: SyntaxError

    Raised when the parser encounters a syntax error.
-This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`exec`, :func:`execfile`, :func:`eval` or :func:`input`, or when reading the initial script or standard input (also interactively).
+This may occur in an :keyword:`import` statement, in a call to the built-in functions :func:`exec` or :func:`eval`, or when reading the initial script or standard input (also interactively).

    .. % XXXJH xref to these functions?